Ygallo/aqua-kids/README.md

 # Aqua Kids

 Aqua Kids is a swim school app designed exclusively for families seeking swimming classes for their children.
-With a dynamic platform caters to swimmers of all abilities, offering a comprehensive range of programs, including: Groups Classes, Individual Classes and Summer Camps.
+With a dynamic platform caters to swimmers of all abilities, offering a comprehensive range of programs, including: Groups Classes, Individual Classes and Swim Camps.
 Aqua Kids lets users browse course descriptions and find suitable time slots for direct booking.
 The real-time course timetable shows the available spots.

 ## User Experience (UX)